 Brownies meet in the Community Centre, Thursdays, term time only, 6.00 - 7.30 pm.
 For further details, contact Sue Allen (01253) 789718 or (01253) 720195.

-At St Thomas's, the choir aims to encourage singing in church, to learn new material and enhance and liven worship.
-We meet to rehearse the hymns, anthems and occasional new material in the Community Centre weekly on Thursdays 7.30 - 8.30 pm and for Sunday worship at 10.00 am.
+At St Thomas's, the choir aims to encourage singing in church, to learn new material and enhance and liven our services.
+We meet to rehearse the hymns, anthems and occasional new material in the Community Centre weekly on Thursdays 7.30 - 8.30 pm and for the Sunday service at 10.00 am.

 The choir consists of a dedicated group of adults and young people who enjoy singing.
 One does not have to read music although it helps to do so.
 New recruits are very welcome, as are extra singers to form an augmented choir on special occasions and festivals.
 Please come and join us!
 For further details, contact our Music Director and Organist, Mandy Palmer (01253) 711794 Show email address.